kubernetes-sigs/slack-infra/slack-prune/README.md

 - `--channels`: comma-separated channel names to prune (default `kubernetes-users`).
 - `--max-kicks`: safety cap on kicks performed per run (default 500).
 If hit, re-run to continue.
+- `--members-cache`: local path or `gs://` URL of the [members cache](#members-cache).
+Empty means the channel is listed from the API every run.
+- `--members-cache-ttl`: how long a cached member list is used before it is listed again (default `24h`).

 Deactivate mode: